- Group Tours

 - Australia (02) 8006 4411

-Nagoya City Science Museum is a great science museum with the world's largest planetarium.
-The museum can be easily seen by the large silver globe on its exterior which houses the planetarium.
+The Nagoya City Science Museum is a great science museum and is home to the world's largest planetarium.
+Located in Sakae, Nagoya, the museum can be easily seen by the large silver globe on its exterior which houses the planetarium.
 The starry skies are displayed through highly realistic celestial projections onto the dome screens.
-Projections vary each month according to the theme of the month attracting back locals.
+Projections vary each month according to the theme of the month and based on current astronomical phenomena.

 Museum exhibits the history and making of Toyota